Skip to content ↓

 CHIEF EXECUTIVE OFFICER

-Nicole McCartney has been working in education since 1999, as a school leader since 2003, and in the academies programme since 2007 in both small, local trusts and large, national multi-academy trusts.
+Nicole has been a school leader since 2003, and in the academies programme since 2007 in both small, local trusts and large, national multi-academy trusts.
 She was designated a National Leader of Education in 2014 and has a wealth of school improvement experience gained through academy leadership, Executive Principalships and Executive roles within Multi-Academy Trusts.
 She is on a number of national advisory boards, and has supported a number of multi academy trusts in developing their operational models.

 Since Nicole joined Creative Education Trust in September 2018, she has designed and implemented our Leadership Development Programme, lead on our ambitious curriculum development and assessment work and as our Director of Education from 2020, revised our model of educational delivery.